Cardiac Catheterization Procedure

 The Impella Device

-A catheter is inserted into the femoral artery in either leg and guided to the heart.
+A catheter is inserted into the femoral artery in either leg, or through an artery under the clavicle (collarbone), and guided to the heart.
 The device then pulls or pumps blood from the left ventricle into the ascending aorta where it is then circulated through the body.
 The Impella temporarily supplements the heart’s pumping ability and allows the heart to rest and recover.
 It reduces myocardial workload and oxygen consumption while reestablishing blood flow.
 It also increases cardiac output and end organ perfusion.

-The Impella device is typically used in patients with decreased heart pumping function who need revascularization and are considered high risk for surgery.
+The Impella device is typically used in patients with decreased heart pumping function who need revascularization and are considered high risk.
 Since the heart is deprived of blood during an angioplasty procedure, the Impella device can be used to support the patient’s cardiac function, preventing negative outcomes and allowing the blocked arteries to be treated.
-High risk patients can now be revascualrized without the need for surgery or general anesthesia.
+Patients, previously considered too risky, can now be considered today for revascularization.

 The Impella has established a new standard of care for high-risk patients who were not eligible for angioplasty and revascularization.